Medically reviewed by Drugs.com. Last updated on Jun 25, 2022.

-It's usually apparent to doctors if you have heatstroke, but laboratory tests can confirm their diagnosis, rule out other causes for your symptoms and assess organ damage.
+It's usually apparent to doctors if you have heatstroke, but laboratory tests can confirm the diagnosis, rule out other causes for your symptoms and assess organ damage.
 These tests include:

 Heatstroke treatment centers on cooling your body to a normal temperature to prevent or reduce damage to your brain and vital organs.
 To do this, your doctor may take these steps:

 - Use evaporation cooling techniques.
-Some doctors prefer to use evaporation instead of immersion to lower your body temperature.
-In this technique, cool water is misted on your skin while warm air fanned over your body causes the water to evaporate, cooling the skin.
+If cold water immersion is unavailable, health care workers may try to lower your body temperature using an evaporation method.
+Cool water is misted on your body while warm air is fanned over you, causing the water to evaporate and cool your skin.